massmux/BitcoinTestKit/README.md

 # Bitcoin Test Kit

 This is a bitcoin regtest environment tuned for security and privacy tests.
 Original version by Aglietti and Barnini as precisely mentioned below.
-I had the honor of forking forking their original project
+I had the honour of forking forking their original project

 ## Prerequisites install